MarkBennett/lets-learn-react-hooks/README.md

 React Hooks allow you to integrate impure behaviours like state, context and side effects into functional components.

+> React Hooks aren't meant to be used from class components.
+Use `this.state` and `React.Component` lifecycle methods instead.

 React Hooks are just standard JavaScript functions you call from inside your functional component.
 They accept arguments when you call them, and return values you can use in your function.
 By convention their names all start with `use`.

 There are three hooks you'll use a lot: